 Pure water is neutral in regard to taste, odor, and color.
 It is a powerful and practical means of transporting energy with its convenient boiling point and steam generation.
 But this type of water is expensive to generate.
 Raw water from a well or municipality contains impurities such as suspended solids, dissolved solids, and dissolved gases.
 There are many specific elements that affect the water within each category.

-These vary depending on the source from which the water was collected.
-Water is a universal solvent and therefore has a tendency towards inconveniently picking up minerals that will interfere with boiler efficiency.
+These impurities vary depending on the waters source.
+Water is a universal solvent and has a tendency towards picking up minerals that will interfere with boiler efficiency.
 Feed water can contain the aforementioned impurities as well as industrial wastes, sediment, and microorganisms.
 In the Midwest, we most commonly find calcium, magnesium, and silica.
 All water absorbs gas from the surrounding atmosphere and should be deaerated, or in some cases, run through a good hot water return tank.

 Why A Boiler Feed Water System Matters